ethercreative/seo/README.md

 ## Changelog

+### 1.4.1
+- Fixed bug where products & categories weren't being split out correctly in the sitemaps
+- Sitemap content sections now correctly show as disabled by default

 ### 1.4.0
 - Sitemap is now split into appropriate sections and paginated.
 By default the pages are limited to 1000 elements, but this is configurable in the settings.
 - Renamed General settings tab to Sitemap.